wzulfikar/lifelog/programming/from_source_tree_to_github_desktop.md

 Outline:
 - been using sourcetree for ~6 months.
 - Was using GitHub Desktop, for like 1 week.
 It was very heavy on my machine so I uninstalled it.
 Tried to install it again, like, one week ago.
 Not sure why, but now it feel really light and fast, even compared to SourceTree.
-- While using SourceTree, I used
+- I was thinking that GitHub Desktop was created only for repository hosted in GitHub, Lol.
+- While using SourceTree, I used to open multiple tabs for my multiple repository that I was working on.
+Using GitHub Desktop, I only need one tab, which is the app itself since all my repositories are listed in the sidebar.

 GitHub Desktop:
 - Has built-in tutorial